 - You won’t have to undergo medical underwriting if you’ve had your Medicare SELECT policy for more than six months.
 Otherwise, the insurance company may review your health history and may charge you more (or choose not to sell you a policy) if you have a health condition.

 Have you notified Social Security about your address change?

 Make sure you notify Social Security of your change of address.
 The Social Security Administration handles Medicare enrollment.
 If you receive Social Security benefits, you can change your address online by accessing My Social Security and answering a few security questions prior to making the change if you have set up a My Social Security account.

 Alternatively, you can call the Social Security Administration at 1-800-772-1213 (TTY users 1-800-325-0778) and speak to one of their representatives from Monday through Friday, from 7AM to 7PM.
 You can also visit the Social Security office nearest you and fill out a change of address form.

 If you receive your retirement or disability benefits from the Railroad Retirement Board (RRB), notify the agency either through its website or by calling 1-877-772-5772 (TTY users call 1-312-751-4701) Monday through Friday, 9AM to 3:30PM, to speak to an RRB representative.

 Do you have questions about Medicare when moving to another state?
-There are links that let you schedule a phone appointment or have me email you more information.
-For personalized assistance, just call one of Preservation Benefit’s licensed insurance agents at 817-285-7333.
+For personalized assistance, just call one of Buffer Benefit’s professional and licensed insurance agents at (214)238-4414.